 You can read our report on the future of impact investment in healthy ageing (PDF, 8MB).

 The Catalyst Awards aim to inspire innovations with potential to improve the health and wellbeing of older people across the world.
-The awards are the UK contribution to the Healthy Longevity Grand Challenge, a global collaboration led by the National Academy of Medicine (NAM) in the USA.
+The awards are the UK contribution to the Healthy Longevity Grand Challenge, a global collaboration led by the US National Academy of Medicine (NAM).

 The next round of this competition will open in January 2021.
 To find out more, contact our partner, Zinc.